Darjeeling Mail: Mumbai to Kolkata by Luxury Deccan Odyssey Train

 Embark on a stunning journey by private train across Northern India, coast to coast, from the Arabian Sea to the Bay of Bengal.
 From the warm-heartedness of the people to the scenery and wonderful sights and sounds, a private rail journey through India is a memorable experience.

 Day 1: Mumbai

 Your voyage of discovery begins at Mumbai airport, where you will be met and transferred to the iconic five-star Taj Mahal Palace & Tower Hotel for a luxurious two-night stay.

-This flagship Taj hotel offers you splendid views of the Arabian Sea and Gateway of India, along with refined century-old hospitality.
-This legendary luxury hotel has played host to kings, dignitaries, and eminent personalities from across the globe.
+This flagship Taj hotel offers splendid views of the Arabian Sea and Gateway of India, alongside refined century-old hospitality.
+This legendary luxury hotel has played host to kings, dignitaries and eminent personalities from across the globe.
 Deluxe Class guests will stay in the contemporary Tower Wing, Presidential Suite guests reside in the Palace Wing.
 (All meals today are at your own arrangements.)